Skip to content

 Virtual skills and drills

-Grace told me about a Zoom teaching session she attended on paediatric chest drain insertion.
-But here’s an alternative platform my tweenage daughter is more familiar with than me: Instagram Live (HT @PEMDublin).
-Instagram Live can be adapted for virtual education: a teacher streams a video of up to 60 minutes in real-time to their team who can comment on the video and engage with both the teacher and the rest of the networked learners.
+Instagram Live can be adapted for virtual education: a teacher streams a video of up to 60 minutes in real-time to their team, who can comment on the video and engage with the teacher and the rest of the networked learners.
 The video can be saved to Instagram Stories for later viewing.
-I can see this working for teaching practical skills: setting up for RSI, simulated lateral canthotomy, applying a traction splint.
-Something to think about for sure.
+I can see this working for teaching practical skills: setting up for RSI, simulated lateral canthotomy, and applying a traction splint.
+It’s something to think about for sure.

 Microteaching moments